nleroy917/bme6310/hw01/README.md

 This produced the following plots:

-### Figure 2

 ![Plots of estimated aortic area v the difference between the left ventricular systolic pressure and the aortic systolic pressure (in mmHg) for $Q = 4$ and $Q = 5$.](figs/Figure_2.png)

 ## Problem 4
-My lab is highly concerned with gene regulation and how the epigenome contributes to dysregulation and subsequent disease pathologies and progression.
-Of importance is DNA methylation a phenomenon known as **CpG Islands**.
+My lab is highly concerned with gene regulation and how the epigenome contributes to dysregulation of metabolic pathways and subsequent disease pathologies and progression.
+One important aspect of epigenetics is DNA methylation and a genetic phenomenon known as **CpG Islands**.
 In brief, CpG islands are regions of DNA with a high G+C content and a high frequency of CpG dinucleotides relative to the bulk genome.
 These islands have great implications on gene expression and regulation.
-As such, their detection could prove highly useful.
-A definition for what constitutes a CpG islands was laid out in [@gardiner-gardenCpGIslandsVertebrate1987].
-The authors define a CpG island as a sequence "window" that exhibits the following properties:
+They act as control systems for transcription factor modulation and repressor recruitment.
+As such, their detection and prediction in primary sequences could prove highly useful.
+A definition for what constitutes a CpG island was laid out by Gardner _et al_ in 1987.
+The authors define a CpG island as a sequence "window" that exhibits the following properties [@gardiner-gardenCpGIslandsVertebrate1987]:

 1. The GC Content of a sequence window must be greater than 50%